 The Baby 1st Network is pleased to offer the opportunity to apply for our Infant Safe Sleep Mini-Grant Program.
 We created this program to provide funding to neighborhood and community groups for outreach projects to reduce the risk of SIDS and other sleep-related causes of infant death in the state of Ohio.
 The program's purpose is to increase community participation in sharing the infant safe sleep message throughout the state by promoting the American Academy of Pediatrics guidelines listed below.

 Funds are to be used for educational initiatives in the state of Ohio that work to promote infant safe sleep practices and increase public awareness regarding the impact of sleep-related infant deaths, and ways to reduce these incidences.
-The mini-grants awards will not exceed $500.
-The deadline to apply is May 16, 2017 with projects taking place between June 9 – August 28, 2017.
+The mini-grant awards will not exceed $500.
+The deadline to apply is September 13, 2017 with projects taking place between October 1 – November 30, 2017.

-This program is made possible through the longstanding, continuous support from eight families who hold annual fundraising events in memory of their babies.
-The Baby 1st Network appreciates and recognizes these families and their annual events; A Night to Remember Memorial Benefit Reverse Raffle, Nolan P. Fisher Golf Outing, Corbin Hastings Memorial Day Ride/Run, Laura Elizabeth Pease Memorial Golf Outing, Brianna Dawn Tully Memorial Golf Outing, SIDS Golf Benefit, Justin Prestage Golf Outing and Auction and the Grant’s SIDS 5k Run/Walk.
+This program is made possible through the longstanding, continuous support from seven families who hold annual fundraising events in memory of their babies.
+The Baby 1st Network appreciates and recognizes these families and their annual events; Nolan P. Fisher Golf Outing, Corbin Hastings Memorial Day Ride/Run, Laura Elizabeth Pease Memorial Golf Outing, Brianna Dawn Tully Memorial Golf Outing, SIDS Golf Benefit, Justin Prestage Golf Outing and Auction and the Grant’s SIDS 5k Run/Walk.